Aims and Scope

 - Must be sufficiently specified so they can be replicated:

-- The programme or practice with operationalised principles and values and core components that are measurable and observable but may not yet have a fidelity assessment or identified modifiable practice components
+- The intervention or practice with operationalised principles and values and core components that are measurable and observable but may not yet have a fidelity assessment or identified modifiable practice components

-- If the programme or approach was not developed with a primary intended outcome of improving children’s mental health and mental well-being (If mental health or mental well-being was and secondary or tertiary outcome, the programme or approach was excluded)
+- If the intervention or approach was not developed with a primary intended outcome of improving children’s mental health and mental well-being (If mental health or mental well-being was and secondary or tertiary outcome, the intervention or approach was excluded)

 - If the practice was related principally to professional development